eppye-bots/wiki_for_rtd/deployment/use-apache2.rst

 ========================

 * Bots uses cherrypy webserver Out of the Box and in order to scale it, you need to run it on an Apache2 Web Server
-* One Advantage is that with this is that apache2 will take care of staring the Bots Monitor so there is no need to create a daemon for the bots webserver.
+* One advantage with this is that apache2 will take care of starting the Bots Monitor so there is no need to create a daemon for the bots webserver.

 **Procedure**